JanHerca/urantiapedia/output/wikijs/en/article/William_S_Sadler/Sixty_Four_Original_Urantia_Book_Concepts.md

 32. **Identification of the Holy Spirit:** Pointing out the Holy Spirit as the presence of the Local Universe Mother Spirit, a daughter of the Infinite Spirit, is altogether new and original in the Urantia Papers.
 [Paper 34](/en/The_Urantia_Book/34)

-33. **The Seven Adjutant Mind Spirits:** While the Bible makes mention of seven spirits and in Isaiah partially identifies them, the Urantia narrative is so full and unique as to make it virtually an original presentation.
-[Paper 36:5](/en/The_Urantia_Book/36#p5)
+33. **The Seven Adjutant Mind Spirits:** While the Bible makes mention of seven spirits and in Isaiah partially identifies them, the Urantia narrative is so full and unique as to make it virtually an original presentation. <a id="a102_223"></a>[Paper 36:5](/en/The_Urantia_Book/36#p5)

 34. **Local Universe Sons of God:** The whole story of Local Universe Sons is new and original.
 [Paper 35](/en/The_Urantia_Book/35)